saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-views.md

 export default withAuthorization()(AppConfigurationPage);
 ```

-This code will render default, unstyled error screens if one of following checks are not met:
+This code will render default, unstyled error screens if one of the following checks is not met:

 - App is rendered Server Side
-- App is rendered outside iframe
+- App is rendered outside the iframe
-- App is rendered and token can't be accessed
+- App is rendered, and the token can't be accessed
-- App is rendered, but token is invalid
+- App is rendered, but the token is invalid

-If all conditions are successful, child Page will be rendered
+If all conditions are successful, the child page will be rendered.

 ## Configuration

-Each condition can be styled with custom error React Node, by passing configuration into HOC factory
+Each condition can be styled with the custom error `ReactNode`, by passing the configuration into the HOC factory.

-Interface of configuration is following
+The interface of configuration is following:

 ```typescript
 type Props = {